 The Advisory Council is a valuable link between the Department of Occupational Safety and Health at Murray State University and the occupational safety and health field.
 Membership of the council consists of professional representatives from the faculty, alumni, and employer constituency groups.
 In addition, the council also consists of constituents including representatives from academia, professional organizations, and governmental agencies.
 The members perform an invaluable advisory role, providing feedback for program improvements that will produce the highest quality occupational safety and health professionals to meet the needs and demands of the field.
 The council meets at least annually on-site at the university to review program updates and develop recommendations to ensure program relevance and future-anticipating curricula.
-The following is a list of current members of the Advisory Council.
+The following is a list of Advisory Council members.

 - Jason Adams - Inland Marine Services